 In M. Eugene Boring’s commentary on First Peter, he says:

 This is remarkable: non-Jews sharing in the promises and blessings of the chosen people.
-Peter’s once-upon-a-time-pagan readers surely are remembering what life was like before Christ and now what their lives have become since Christ.
+Peter’s one-time-pagan-turned-Jesus-people surely were remembering what life was like before Christ and now what their lives have become since Christ.

 Why me Lord?